-Another popular social software feature that could be adapted is iTunes Playlists. iTunes is a software application that allows users to organize their music. iTunes Playlists allow users to create song 'collections' based on artist, genre or use, i.e. 'Treadmill Run'.
-Songs can be individually added to a Playlist or the user can define a Smart Playlist.
-A Smart Playlist continuously searches the user's music library and adds any new tracks meeting the criteria set for the Playlist. iTunes Playlists can also be shared with others by publishing them on the iTunes Store.
+Another popular social software feature that could be adapted is iTunes Playlists. iTunes is a software application that allows users to organize their music. iTunes Playlists allow users to create song 'collections' based on artist, genre or use.
+Playlists can be shared with others by publishing them on the iTunes Store.

 An iTunes-style Playlist for publications would allow members to create and share topical lists of publications.
 Unlike keywords which generally refer to the content of a publication, a Publist would provide a means to organize publications based on how they are used.
-A Publist for 'Australian Pork' could include publications on Australian grain production, regional farm processes, references to percentages of fertiliser imports, etc (Wiedemann, McGahan, Grist, & Grant, 2010).
-Publists would provide a means of associating a publication with its relevant reference material, i.e. LCI data, allocation methods, etc. Creating such a project specific Publist would provide a way for experienced members to organize a project's reference material for easier documentation and retrieval.
+A Publist for 'Australian Pork' could include publications on Australian grain production, regional farm processes, references to percentages of fertiliser imports, etc. Publists would provide a means of associating a publication with its relevant reference material, i.e. LCI data, allocation methods, etc. Creating such a project specific Publist would provide a way for experienced members to organize a project's reference material for easier documentation and retrieval.
 Sharing this type of Publist with the community would allow other members to gain insight into the standards and practices followed for the life cycle assessment.
 Transparency in methodological choices and data sources could increase the perceived value of and confidence in a publications result.